 “Legacy ATS impedes talent teams’ ability to improve their sourcing, nurturing and interviewing and puts them behind the curve in terms of their ability to compete for top talent with more strategic-minded TA orgs,” Chris added.

 The ideal talent acquisition strategy framework

 No two talent acquisition strategies are the same.
 However, the commonly implemented tactics and techniques from leading TA teams are common for a reason:

-They lead to quick and efficient recruitment cycles and more accepted offers.
+They lead to quick and efficient recruitment cycles, greater recruiter productivity, and more accepted offers.